zzsun777/cpp_multithreaded_order_matching_engine/README.md

 Each order book has a table for bids and another table for asks.
 Briefly the multithreaded system works as below :

 1. The FIX engine will listen for session requests from the clients, and if a session is established then it listens for incoming ask/bid orders.
 If the order type is not supported.
 It sends "rejected" message.
+Otherwise the message will be submitted to an incoming message dispatcher which is a fine grained MPSC unbounded queue.

 2. Central Order book has a thread pool